A Step to Decouple Optimization in 3DGS: Experiments

-To further validate our findings and the robustness of our method, we apply AdamW-GS to additional pipelines.
-As shown in Table~\ref{tab::methods_compare} and discussed therein, MaskGaussian exhibits a potential reconstruction-quality risk on indoor datasets—a phenomenon consistent with Observation 1 in Sec.~\ref{sec::sparse_adam} from the Adam vs. Sparse Adam experiments.
-We attribute this issue to the \emph{synchronous updating of mask scores in MaskGaussian} (a brief introduction to MaskGaussion is given in Sec.\ref{sec::more_pipeline_dataset}).
-Results in Table~\ref{tab::maskgs} further support this hypothesis: \emph{when trained with AdamW-GS, MaskGaussian no longer suffers from the quality risk and additionally prunes about 7\% redundant primitives on indoor scenes}.
-This also demonstrates that \emph{our method is compatible with additional pruning operations}.
-In Appendix Sec.~\ref{sec::more_pipeline_dataset}, we provide results from more pipeline variants combined with AdamW-GS, offering further evidence of the robustness of our approach.
+Beyond dataset-level evaluation, we examine the compatibility of AdamW-GS with additional pipelines.
+As shown in Table~\ref{tab::methods_compare}, MaskGaussian exhibits a potential reconstruction-quality risk on indoor scenes, consistent with Observation 1 from the Adam-vs.-Sparse-Adam experiments in Sec.~\ref{sec::sparse_adam}.
+We attribute this issue to the \emph{synchronous updating of mask scores in MaskGaussian}; MaskGaussian is briefly introduced in Sec.~\ref{sec::more_pipeline_dataset}.
+Results in Table~\ref{tab::maskgs} further support this hypothesis: \emph{when optimized with AdamW-GS, MaskGaussian no longer suffers from this quality risk and prunes about 7\% more redundant primitives on indoor scenes}.
+This also demonstrates that \emph{AdamW-GS is compatible with additional pruning operations}.
+In Appendix Sec.~\ref{sec::more_pipeline_dataset}, we provide results for more pipeline variants with AdamW-GS, further confirming its robustness.

-To better understand how our method penalizes redundant primitives, we further visualize the primitive number dynamics during training, as shown in Figure~\ref{plot::primitive_change}.
-PePR, which relies solely on opacity L1 regularization during densification, shows limit in reducing redundancy.
-In contrast, with our proposed regularization, the number of primitives remains consistently lower.
-Even in cases where $\Delta N_a$ is larger than that of MaskGaussian, our method (vanilla 3DGS trained with AdamW-GS)—restricted to the densification stage—still outperforms MaskGaussian in reducing redundancy during densification.
+To better understand how our method penalizes redundant primitives, we visualize the dynamics of primitive number during training, as shown in Figure~\ref{plot::primitive_change}.
+PePR, which relies solely on opacity L1 regularization during densification, shows limited effectiveness in reducing redundancy.
+In contrast, under our proposed regularization, primitive number remains consistently lower.
+Even when final $\Delta N_a$ is larger than that of MaskGaussian, our method, i.e., vanilla 3DGS optimized with AdamW-GS, still outperforms MaskGaussian in reducing redundancy during densification.